Man Made Global Warming, Climate Change, which we don’t have, has taken a break.

 BRITAIN will get its first bitter taste of a long winter this weekend with temperatures poised to hit freezing in parts of the country.

 The nation is wrapping up for a wet, windy and cold few days with even the chance of a flurry of snow.
 The UK will shiver as long-range forecasters warn this winter is shaping up to be the coldest and snowiest since the Beast from the East blanketed Britain in snow for an entire month in 2010.
-A change in global weather patterns including the onset of LA Nina – the counterpart to the El Nino Pacific warming which set in last year before hitting a decline this spring – threatens the most severe Arctic freeze for years.
+A change in global patterns including the onset of LA Nina – the counterpart to the El Nino Pacific warming which set in last year before hitting a decline this spring – threatens the most severe Arctic freeze for years.

 America has also been put on whiteout alert amid forecasts the country is facing one of the worst winters in its history.
 Famous for crippling snowstorms, parts of the US are braced for blizzards and subzero temperatures to hit within weeks.
 The whole of the northern Atlantic region, which includes the UK, has been left wide open to freezing winds to tumble down from the Arctic.